 Nina and Noah are undergoing a divorce in the Massachusetts Probate Court.
 To Noah’s belief, Nina has unnecessarily filed many motions, documents, and other things which lengthened the parties’ case.
 As a result, Noah has incurred additional attorneys’ fees, which seem to be mounting in their ongoing litigation.
-Noah wonders whether he can ask the Court to order Nina to help him pay some of those counsel fees, finding her responsible and ordering that the party responsible pays attorneys fees in the case.
+Noah wonders if he can ask the Court to order Nina to help pay some counsel fees.
+He believes she is responsible and should cover some of the attorneys’ fees.

 Under some circumstances, the Court may also order a party to pay the spouse’s attorney fees.
 This is based on the notion that in many cases involving family law and domestic relations, counsel fees are a necessary component, and that both parties ought to be playing from a level playing field.
 The statute at hand says: “The court may require either party to pay into court for the use of the other party during the pendency of the action an amount to enable him to maintain or defend the action, and to pay to him alimony during the pendency of the action.”
 [1]